Happy New Year from the FSU’s staff!

 All this pressure became too much for the California-based company.
 On 27th September, PayPal apologised to me and restored all the accounts.
 It explained that it had changed its mind after ‘input’ from its ‘customers and stakeholders’– by which it probably meant all the people that had cancelled their PayPal accounts in solidarity with the FSU.

-It goes without saying that we’ll now try to completely disentangle our finances from PayPal.
+It goes without saying that we won’t be using PayPal’s services again.
 The US company’s behaviour wasn’t some brief moment of madness – an inexplicable yet temporary deviation from standard financial practice.
 As we hurtle towards a cashless economy, it’s part of a global trend towards weaponising Big Tech and financial services to suppress dissent of every kind.
-We saw it most obviously in the case of Canada’s Prime Minister Justin Trudeau shutting down the Freedom Convoy last year.
+We saw it most obviously in the case of Canada’s Prime Minister Justin Trudeau shutting down the Freedom Convoy earlier this year.
 But there are numerous examples of organisations with dissenting views being deplatformed by financial services companies, such as the U.K. Medical Freedom Alliance, an organisation that campaigned against vaccine mandates.

-That’s why the FSU – with the help of its members and supporters – has been lobbying the Government to develop a legislative mechanism capable of preventing companies like PayPal from censoring people or campaign groups expressing legal but dissenting views (or, as in the case of the FSU, simply defending those who express legal but dissenting views).
-This is an ongoing campaign and we’ll be asking for your help again this year.
+That’s why the FSU – with the help of its members and supporters – has been lobbying the Government to develop a legislative mechanism capable of preventing Big Tech companies from censoring people or campaign groups expressing legal but dissenting views (or, as in the case of the FSU, simply defending those who express legal but dissenting views).
+This is an ongoing campaign and we’ll be asking for your help again next year.

-Incidentally, if you’re wondering what payment processors are least likely to cancel you for expressing non-conformist views, we produced a briefing on how free speech friendly the major payment processors and crowdfunding platforms are.
-It makes for pretty grim reading I’m afraid.
+Incidentally, if you’re wondering what payment processor is safe to use, we produced a briefing on how free speech friendly the major payment processors and crowdfunding platforms are.

 Online Safety Bill